HTTP Methods (GET, POST, PUT, DELETE)

 What is HTTP?

 HTTP (Hypertext Transfer Protocol) is the foundation of communication on the World Wide Web.
 It is a protocol that defines how data is transmitted between a client and a server.
-HTTP methods, also known as HTTP verbs, are the actions that can be performed on a resource identified by a URL, including GET, POST, PUT, DELETE.
+GET, POST, PUT, PATCH, and DELETE are the most commonly used and form the foundation of communication between clients and servers over the HTTP protocol.
+These methods define the actions that can be performed on a resource identified by a URL during client-server communication over the World Wide Web.

 Parameters for GET requests are usually passed in the URL, and they can be appended to the end of the URL in the form of a query string.
 For example, you can use a GET request to obtain information about a specific user: https://api.example.com/users?id=123.
 The server will return the corresponding user information based on the parameter's value.